eforsys/hootmarket-api/sections/errors.md

 > `GET /countries/999.json`

-> The country with the Id 999 no exists, therefore the 404 (not found) HTTP status error, and the following json document in the body, is returned:
+> The country with the Id 999 not exists, therefore the 404 (not found) HTTP status error, and the following json document in the body, is returned:

 > ``` json